nmlarsen/dataviz-by-natalie/final_part_1_larsen.md

 ![Graph3](https://user-images.githubusercontent.com/112141969/192301815-ec2e9ef1-a87c-4cae-9592-998109b16168.jpg)

-I will also explain in text that the demand for workers in STEM jobs is growing (an 8.8% expected growth in STEM jobs is predicted), but the readiness of students upon entering a STEM field is less than ideal.
+I will also explain in text that the demand for workers in STEM jobs is growing (an 11% expected growth in STEM jobs is predicted between 2020-2030), but the readiness of students upon entering a STEM field is less than ideal.
 I want to quote a Harvard Gazette article that states that a revitilization of of the vision of STEM education is desperately needed in the US, especially in low-income/socio-economically disadvantaged schools, both in urban and rural areas of the country.
 I also want to mention the detrimental effect of the No Child Left Behind Act on public education due to its heavy focus on standardized testing and core curriculum that often excluded the arts.

 I then want connect that data to the arts by showing that lack of support for arts programs and a failure to prioritize arts education exists and may be a partial cause for this issue.
 Below is an initial chart visualization the 26 states (including DC) that currently list and arts requirement for graduating high school.